xiongye77/de_task/README.md

 Data Lake follows schema-on-read approach, where the data is typically ingested raw (otherwise known as true-to-source).
 Schema is then worked out at the time of when the data needs to be consumed depending on the use case

+# What is a Snowflake task?

+A Snowflake task in simple terms is a scheduler that can help you to schedule a single SQL or a stored procedure.

+A task can be very useful when combined with streams to make an end-to-end data pipeline.